geoapi-pt/main/README.md

 }
 ```

-Other GET paths are also available:
+Other GET requests are also available:

- - `/listaDeMunicipios` returns a JSON array of municipalities
+ - `/listaDeMunicipios` returns a JSON array with municipalities names
- - `/listaDeFreguesias` returns a JSON array of parishes
+ - `/listaDeFreguesias` returns a JSON array with parishes names

-## How to install the API on your machine
+## How to install this API on your machine

  1. Install nodeJS, npm and git
  2. Clone the project:<br>